 A129.
-SLSQC 1 (or national requirements that are at least as demanding) requires firms to establish policies and procedures for the timely completion of the assembly of engagement files.
+SLSQC 1 (or other professional requirements, or requirements in law or regulation, that are at least as demanding as SLSQC 1) requires firms to establish policies and procedures for the timely completion of the assembly of engagement files.
 An appropriate time limit within which to complete the assembly of the final engagement file is ordinarily not more than 60 days after the date of the assurance report.

-Engagement Quality Control Review (Ref: Para.
+Engagement Quality Control Review(Ref: Para.
 71)